An Article Quality Index (AQI) is a tool to measure and improve content quality.

 Once you have instituted a basic quality standard, you can then begin to measure the overall quality of your content.
 You do not need to measure the quality of all of your content for the analysis to yield value.
 A sample can provide adequate information that ultimately leads to higher quality content.

-Part 1: Get a list of articles to review
+Get a list of articles and pick a sample to review

-Once you have created a list of articles to review, go through each article and provide a pass or fail for each of the quality measurements.
+Narrow a sample of articles for each knowledge worker and determine a pass or fail for each of the quality measurements.
 For instance, if you find a very similar article to the article you are analyzing, then the article would fail the duplicate article criteria.
 Another example, if the article had no tags and no hyperlinks, then the article would fail the navigation criteria.

 |Article||Author||Duplicate Article||Title Clarity||Content Clarity||Navigation|